getodk/docs/README.md

 You can then view the docs in your browser at [http://localhost:8000](http://localhost:8000).
 The docs will auto-build and refresh as you make changes to the source files.

-You can use `make dirhtml` to for a one-time build of the HTML files and `make clean` to clean the build.
+You can use `make dirhtml` to for a one-time build of the HTML files, `make spelling` to check spelling and `make clean` to clean the build.

 ## How to contribute?

 We are open for new issues and pull requests.

- - Please read the [Contributors Guide](https://docs.getodk.org/contributing) before working on the documentation.
+ - If you are new to open source contribution or Sphinx docs, please read the [Contributors Guide](https://docs.getodk.org/contributing) before working on the documentation.
  - Find issues to work on.
     - First time contributors are encouraged to complete a [line edit](https://github.com/getodk/docs/issues/96) as a way to get familiar with our contribution process.
 	- Issues labelled [easy](https://github.com/getodk/docs/labels/easy) do not require much specific technical knowledge.